johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-browser-policies/TargetBlankImpliesNoOpener.md

 # TargetBlankImpliesNoOpener

 ## Do not set window.opener for links targeting _blank (obsolete)
-> OBSOLETE: This policy is obsolete and doesn't work after Microsoft Edge 102.
+> OBSOLETE: This policy is obsolete and doesn't work after Microsoft Edge version 102.

 ## Supported versions